 Pickling is a brine that is higher concentration and it is strong enough that it can discourage microbial growth and preserve the food.
 Pickling brines often include sugar, spices, vinegar, and the soak can last for a wek or more because it can take that long for some of the larger molecules to dissolve and enter the meat.
 Obvious examples are pickled cucumbers.
 Click here to read more about pickling and the different types of pickles.

 Curing is a high concentration brine for meats that usually includes a salt with nitrites.
 Nitrites are effective in killing the stubborn botulism bacterium.
 Like pickling, curing often lasts days, even weeks, and can include sugar and spice and everything nice.
 Curing can be done wet, with the salt dissolved in water, or dry, just applied to the surface.
 Because the salt content is so high dry curing can dehydrate the meat.
 A classic example is bacon or corned beef.
 Click here to learn more about nitrites and nitrates.

-A revelation: Osmosis plays little role in the process
+Busting a myth: Osmosis plays little role in the process

 Blonder can only speculate why conventional wisdom says that osmotic pressure is the driving force.
 "Perhaps this is because because the word 'pressure' sounds, well, so forceful compared to random, aimless diffusion."